 Most organizations nowadays are familiar with mapping customer journeys.
 We often see that in many organizations individuals or teams are starting their own initiatives to map their part of the overall customer journey.
 While we can only applaud that companies are increasingly improving from a customer perspective, it also creates a new problem.
 In this article we introduce the journey framework as a solution to this problem.

-All customer journeys in one overview
+all customer journeys in one overview

 This overview, in which all customer journeys are structured and the mutual hierarchy and coherence is shown, is what we call a journey framework.
-In this respect, a journey framework is different from a journey map: it contains only the name of the customer journey and not the experiences, needs and emotions.
+In this respect, a journey framework is different from a journey map.
+It contains only the name of the customer journey and not the experiences, needs and emotions.
 It is a bit like the table of contents of your entire service.

 A journey framework provides direction to the organization and encourages a joint approach to improve customer experiences.
 It improves collaboration between different teams to work on the same ambition to improve the total customer experience.

-Update: Journey Management Webinars
+update: Journey Management webinars

 Starting to create a journey framework requires knowledge and skills.
 To support you as much as possible, we regularly organise webinars and events in which we help both beginners and experts to take the next step in customer-oriented working.
 Please sign up below for our events update.
 We will then keep you informed on upcoming webinars and events!

-What is the structure of a journey framework
+what is the structure of a journey framework

 A journey framework consists of at least three levels

 - The lowest level contains the customer journeys that a customer can experience.
-For example: I receive my invoice, I gain insight into my invoice, etc. Our advice is to limit yourself to the essence of the relevant journey; so no scenarios (happy flow or unhappy flow) and no channel variants of the same journey.
+For example: I receive my invoice, I gain insight into my invoice, etc. Our advice is to limit yourself to the essence of the relevant journey; no scenarios (happy flow or unhappy flow) and no channel variants of the same journey.

 - The next step is to group the journeys that belong to the same theme in customer journey clusters.
 For example: all journeys that deal with receiving and paying the invoice are grouped under the journey cluster ‘I receive and pay the invoice’